Alert!

 What you should know

 The Societies Act spells out the records a society must keep.
-These include a register of members, minutes of members’ and directors’ meetings, accounting records, and financial statements.
+These include a register of members, register of directors, minutes of members’ and directors’ meetings, accounting records, and financial statements.

 By default, members are entitled to inspect all records of the society (as are directors).
 But a society’s bylaws can restrict members’ access to certain records, such as accounting records.